scalar-labs/scalar-kubernetes/docs/ProductionChecklistForScalarDBCluster.md

 If you cannot deploy your Java application pods on the same Kubernetes cluster as ScalarDB Cluster pods for some reason, you must use the `indirect` mode.
 In this case, you must deploy Envoy pods.

+{% capture notice--info %}
+**Note**

-**Note:** The client mode configuration is dedicated to the Java client library.
+The client mode configuration is dedicated to the Java client library.
 When you use other programming languages than Java (i.e., you use [gRPC API](https://github.com/scalar-labs/scalardb-cluster/blob/main/docs/scalardb-cluster-grpc-api-guide.md) and [gRPC SQL API](https://github.com/scalar-labs/scalardb-cluster/blob/main/docs/scalardb-cluster-sql-grpc-api-guide.md) without the Java client library) for your application, there is no such configuration.
 In this case, you must deploy Envoy pods.
+{% endcapture %}

+<div class="notice--info">{{ notice--info | markdownify }}</div>

 ### Transaction manager configuration (Java client library only)